 Some roots have even traveled from the tree stumps, underneath the property line fence, and sent up shoots in the middle of Risa’s vegetable garden.

 Two more points related to a “Tree-from-hell” description for Ailanthus trees.
 Scientifically speaking, it is allelopathic.
 In layman’s terms, that means that the roots release a toxin that prevents other plants from growing nearby.
 That doesn’t sound like something you’d want to have in your vegetable garden, or anywhere nearby.
 Second, in addition to spreading through its roots, Ailanthus trees can spread hundreds of thousands of seeds to the nearby countryside from one mature tree.

 You may start to notice them around town

 Now that I have been digging deep into Tree of Heaven knowledge and lore, I have started to see them in my walks around town.
 Forestry articles say the trees do well in urban areas.
 They can handle both wet and dry conditions.
 They are little affected by pollution.
 And their roots can establish young trees in inhospitable places.

 I recently noticed a group of Ailanthus trees along South Mountain Avenue next to the SOU parking lot.
-In addition to a dying old tree, you can see new sprouts and trunks coming up nearby.
+In addition to a dying old tree, you can see new sprouts and trunks coming up nearby (photos above).